 Extra blank pages because the report contains a matrix that dynamically expands to exceed the width of the paper specified.

-Page breaks between groups do not work the way you want.
+Page breaks between groups don't work the way you want.

 Report layout needs modification to read better in a printed format.

-In Report Designer, it is important to understand that you design a report using the report definition schema that is supported by the current version of Reporting Services in SQL Server Data Tools (SSDT).
-When you set project deployment properties for a specific report server or SharePoint site, and then save the report, Report Designer saves the report definition to the build directory in the schema that matches the version on the target report server.
-To create reports that can be published on a down-level report server, Report Designer drops report items that do not exist in the target schema.
-This occurs automatically and without prompting.
-When this happens, the original report definition is preserved in the project folder.
+In Report Designer, it's important to understand that you design a report by using the report definition schema that the current version of Reporting Services in SQL Server Data Tools (SSDT) supports.
+You can set project deployment properties for a specific report server or SharePoint site.
+When you save the report, Report Designer saves the report definition to the build directory in the schema that matches the version on the target report server.
+To create reports that can be published on a down-level report server, Report Designer drops report items that don't exist in the target schema.
+This action occurs automatically and without prompting.
+When this action happens, the original report definition is preserved in the project folder.
 The modified report definition that is deployed is in the build folder.